Instance-JS/Instance/docs/proofs/A-Foundational-Theory-of-Everything.md

 **Conclusion:** The infinity at $r = 0$ is **directly falsified by observation**—not just mathematically suspicious, but empirically wrong.

-### 1.4 The Pattern: Infinities (and as-Infinities) Signal Model Incompleteness
+### 1.4 The Pattern: Infinities Signal Model Incompleteness

-We have **three canonical examples** (2 aforementioned, one upcoming) where infinities prove theories have exceeded their validity:
+We now have **three canonical examples** where infinities prove theories have exceeded their validity:

 | **Infinity** | **Theory Predicting It** | **Mathematical Form** | **Resolution** |
 |---|---|---|---|